corrupted-brain/DNA-Decipher/README.md

 # DNA-Decipher
-Python code to decipher DNA code.
+Python Script to decipher DNA code.
+This script can be useful for CTF challenges and educational purposes.